 Why We Need Vitamin B12

 Vitamin B12 is not a naturally occurring nutrient in plant-based foods.
-Hence vegans and vegetarians are at an increased risk of developing deficiency disorders if they don’t complement their dietary routine with vitamin B12 supplements.
+Hence vegans and vegetarians are at an increased risk of developing deficiency disorders if they don’t complement their dietary routine with vitamin B12 shots, or even B12/MIC shots.

 Our body needs cobalamin (mineral cobalt) for:

-Cobalamin is naturally found in foods like fish, dairy products, meat, and especially beef liver.
+Cobalamin is a natural part of foods like fish, dairy products, meat, and especially beef liver.
 This vitamin is extremely important for synthesizing blood cells and ensuring optimal health of nerve cells.
 The most common B12 deficiency disorder is anemia [1].
 Other characteristic symptoms of cobalamin deficiency include fatigue, weakness, weight loss, constipation, and loss of appetite.
 Inadequate levels of vitamin B12 can also cause major damage to the nervous system – leading to confusion, depression, and dementia in the long run.

 DNA Methylation and Vitamin B

-The topic of DNA methylation is often discussed in conjunction with activated vitamin B. This section will highlight some key aspects of this topic.
+The topic of DNA methylation often goes hand-in-hand with activated vitamin B. This section will highlight some key aspects of this topic.

 Methylation is a biochemical process that transfers a chemical unit called methyl (CH3) from one substance to another.